LucaSamore/Whodunnit/docs/report/0-introduction.md

 A typical game session unfolds according to the following phases:

-1. **Case generation**: at the start of a new game, the system procedurally generates a complete investigative case, including plot, characters, documents, and solution.
+1. **Case generation**: at the start of a new game, the system automatically generates a complete investigative case, including plot, characters, documents, and solution.
 Generation occurs through a language model that respects constraints of narrative coherence and playability.

 2. **Plot presentation**: the player receives a narrative description of the mystery to solve, introducing the main characters and outlining the investigative situation.